pyscript/docs/docs/user-guide/first-steps.md

 </html>
 ```

-!!! warning

-    Since release `2023.11.1` the `https://pyscript.net/latest/` path has been deprecated and will be
-    completely removed from release >= `2023.12.x`.
-If you've been using `/latest` as a path we
-    highly encourage you to pin your application to a specific version to avoid breaking your
-    application.

 There are two ways to tell PyScript how to find your code.

 * With a standard HTML `<script>` tag whose `type` attribute is either `py`